AmberELEC/AmberELEC-prerelease/README.md

 # 351ELEC-beta
 This repository exists to hold the [351ELEC](https://github.com/351ELEC/351ELEC) [beta releases](https://github.com/351ELEC/351ELEC-beta/releases) and other information around 351ELEC beta releases.
 It was split off as a secondary repository to avoid confusion with the primary 351ELEC GitHub repo.

-Beta realeases are intended for **testing** and for users to **explore new functionality**.
+Beta releases are intended for **testing** and for users to **explore new functionality**.
 They contain the lastest committed code and will be unstable.
-Beta release are **not** intended as a 'daily driver'.
+Beta release are **not** intended as a 'daily driver'!

 # Information on Beta Releases
 More information on using beta releases can be found on the 351ELEC [wiki](https://github.com/351ELEC/351ELEC/wiki/Contributing-to-351ELEC#beta-builds)